-SBIFF is a world class event, with sold-out Tributes, panels and screenings.
-With a broad range of cinematic achievements, SBIFF attracts the biggest names in the business.
-The planning of and event of this size and scope is not an easy task.
+The Santa Barbara International Film Festival (SBIFF) is a non-profit organization whose mission is to celebrate and make accessible the art of world cinema.
+Film screenings, distinguished panels and seminars, sold-out Tributes, gala events and educational programming attracts over 85,000 film enthusiasts, entertainment industry professionals and celebrities from around the world during the eleven days of the annual Festival.
+The planning of an event of this size and scope is not an easy task.
 The SBIFF office and all of its departments work hard year round preparing for the next Festival.
 Come Festival time, the office is a fast-paced, high-pressure machine.

 Interns will be assigned to a department according to interest and qualifications.
 Assignments are flexible and interns may also become familiar with and learn specifics of other departments as well.
 By working in specific departments of the Festival, interns will have an opportunity to become specialized with a focus on projects over tasks.

-Development (September-February): The Development department works with sponsors building relationships between local, national and even global companies and SBIFF.
+Development (September-February): The Development department works with sponsors, building relationships between local, national and even global companies and SBIFF.
 An intern in this position would need to have good relational skills for interacting with important Festival sponsors.
 Projects may include tracking sponsors status, overseeing a sponsor’s activation and reporting on sponsor’s involvement.
 Attention to detail is necessary to ensure that the benefits in each sponsor’s agreement are delivered accurately and timely during the Festival.

 Special Events (November-February): The Festival is full of special events from Celebrity Tribute After-parties with 300 passholders to the Opening Night Gala with 2,000 guests.
 SBIFF after-parties are not all glamour and require hard work and exceptional logistical orchestration.
 This intern position would assist the Special Events Coordinator with planning and execution of the various social events all with a professional work ethic.